Nightsee/FTI-Crossplane/crossplane.md

-# Crossplane Serverless Application Deployment
+# Crossplane Overview

-This documentation provides an overview of deploying a serverless application using Crossplane.
-The application includes AWS services such as S3, Lambda, API Gateway, and DynamoDB, all managed within a Kubernetes cluster.
+This documentation provides an overview of crossplane

 ## Prerequisites